sola-da/NL2Type/README.md

 - The model used in the paper is in models/model.h5

-- The files used for training the model are in data/paper/js\_files/training and the files used for testing are in data/paper/js\_files/testing.

 - The main results file from the paper is data/paper/results/results.csv.
 The following commands calculate the figures in Table 1 in the paper from this results file:
 ```shell